xmanatee/tesseract/README.md

 Some work is still to be done:

 TODO:
-* add 4d rotation buttons
 * fix fullscreen mode
 * fix particles
+* fix 4d rotation buttons
 * shooting
 * webRtc p2p game
 * add position map on the screen